ptpaterson/netlify-faunadb-graphql-auth/README.md

 The todo editing is enabled by [Draft.js](https://draftjs.org/)

 This project is primarily derived from [netlify-faunadb-example](https://github.com/netlify/netlify-faunadb-example)

+It has been updated to be better and more responsive stylings!

 ## Easy setup with Netlify dev